Atomic layer deposition: 1960s

 The developers of ML and ALE met at the 1st international conference on atomic layer epitaxy, "ALE-1" in Espoo, Finland, 1990.
 An attempt to expose the extent of molecular layering works was made in a scientific ALD review article in 2005 and later in the VPHA-related publications.

 The name "atomic layer deposition" was apparently proposed for the first time in writing as an alternative to ALE in analogy with CVD by Markku Leskelä (professor at the University of Helsinki) at the ALE-1 conference, Espoo, Finland.
-It took about a decade, before the name gained general acceptance with the onset of the international conference series on ALD by American Vacuum Society.
+It took about a decade before the name gained general acceptance with the onset of the international conference series on ALD by American Vacuum Society.

-00s
+2000s

 In 2000, Gurtej Singh Sandhu and Trung T. Doan of Micron Technology initiated the development of atomic layer deposition high-κ films for DRAM memory devices.
 This helped drive cost-effective implementation of semiconductor memory, starting with 90-nm node DRAM.
 Intel Corporation has reported using ALD to deposit high-κ gate dielectric for its 45 nm CMOS technology.

 ALD has been developed in two independent discoveries under names atomic layer epitaxy (ALE, Finland) and molecular layering (ML, Soviet Union).
-To clarify the early history, the Virtual Project on the History of ALD (VPHA) has been set up in summer 2013. it resulted in several publications reviewing the historical development of ALD under the names ALE and ML.
+To clarify the early history, the Virtual Project on the History of ALD (VPHA) has been set up in summer 2013.
+It resulted in several publications reviewing the historical development of ALD under the names ALE and ML.

+2010s

+In 2010, sequential infiltration synthesis (SIS), first reported by researchers at Argonne National Laboratory, was added to the family of ALD-derived techniques.